livrasand/EthicalMetrics/README.md

 > **Perfect for privacy-first projects, sensitive applications, decentralized platforms, or any product that truly values user trust.**

+> [!IMPORTANT]
+> EthicalMetrics is in a pre-alpha state, and only suitable for use by developers
+>

 ---

 ## Why EthicalMetrics?